Taekwondo America, Home of the Taekwondo Advantage! Karate for Kids, tae kwon do classes

 What is the difference between taekwondo and karate?

 Taekwondo is a Korean art, while karate is a Japanese art.
 Taekwondo uses most of the same hand techniques as karate but emphasizes the kicks more.
 Taekwondo is well known for its flashy, high, aerial and/or spinning kicks.
 However, all martial arts have benefits.
-We believe that it is more important to be comfortable with the academy's overall goals, the instructor's teaching skills, and the learning atmosphere than to choose a school based only on the style of martial art or the price.
+We believe that it is more important to be comfortable with the academy's overall goals, the instructor's teaching skills, and the learning atmosphere than to choose a school based only on the style of martial art, the location, or the price.

 Does martial arts training make a child aggressive?